mcd8604/RankCollector/README.md

 ### Install
 You have three options:
 - Use Twitch app to install this addon.
-Just search for 'honorspy' in Mods section of the app.
+Just search for 'RankCollector' in Mods section of the app.
-- Download directly from Curseforge https://www.curseforge.com/wow/addons/honorspy
+- Download directly from Curseforge https://www.curseforge.com/wow/addons/RankCollector
-- Download latest release from Github (https://github.com/kakysha/HonorSpy/releases/latest), unzip and put it in Interface/Addons folder, relaunch WoW.
+- Download latest release from Github (https://github.com/kakysha/RankCollector/releases/latest), unzip and put it in Interface/Addons folder, relaunch WoW.

 ### About